siderolabs/talos/docs/website/content/v0.3/en/guides/metal/index.md

 - `slab_nomerge`
 - `pti=on`

+You may experience long boot times due to low entropy.
+In newer versions of Linux, the initialization of the Cryptographically (Secure) Random Number Generator (CRNG) will block until it is properly seeded from the entropy pool at boot time.
+To work around this, add `random.trust_cpu=on` to the list of kernel arguments.

 ## Cluster interaction

 After the machines have booted up, you'll want to manage your Talos config file.